 - If needed, ask to speak with the service manager.

 - The next step is to call the automaker, from a pay phone if you have to.
 Often, work suddenly becomes free or your car gets fixed days or weeks ahead of time.

 - If your dealer keeps fixing the same thing over and over again, get another dealer, or ask the service manager to escalate the problem (as mentioned earlier).

 - If your dealer treats you badly, lies to you, etc., get another dealer.

 - If you have a continuing problem, speak to the people at your zone office (in your owner's manual).
 Be polite but assertive.
 Do not threaten them.
 If they still don't fix the car, politely begin to negotiate.

-- You can also try going through the Customer Arbitration Board.
+- You can also try going through the manufacturer’s arbitration setup.

-- If all else fails, look through your Yellow Pages to find a lawyer *specializing* in lemon law problems.
-A good specialist lawyer will probably cheaply negotiate your way to a good settlement.
+- If all else fails, look through your Yellow Pages to find a lawyer specializing in lemon law problems.
+A good specialist may cheaply and quickly negotiate your way to a good settlement.
 If negotiation is not their first move, they are not the right lawyer.
-Negotiation yields better settlements than the courts, IMHO.
+Negotiation often yields better settlements than the courts.

-Your chances of getting cash are slim.
+- Your chances of getting cash are slim.
 They will probably buy back your car, giving you credit towards another instead of cash.
-You will probably not get all of your money back (even as a credit).
-Most states impose a penalty on each mile of use before the first lemon-type complaint.
+You will probably not get all of your money back (even as a credit), with a penalty on each mile of use before the first lemon-type complaint.

-- If all else fails, or if there is an emergency or a serious issue which cannot be resolved through normal channels, call the state department of consumer affairs immediately.
-If they are unresponsive, or if the dealer has done something truly offensive, call the state Attorney General's Office.
-Do not be afraid to call your Congressman; many will help out to get your vote.
-If the State helps you to get justice, think about it during the next election - would you rather have "no big government interference with business" or "customer protection?"
+- If all else fails, or if there is an emergency or a serious issue which cannot be resolved through normal channels, call the state department of consumer affairs or, if they are unresponsive, or if the dealer has done something truly offensive, call the state Attorney General's Office.
+Do not be afraid to call your congressman or governor; some will help.